arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

   - Arduino IDE
   - Google Colab
 ---
-***This post was originally published by Sandeep Mistry and Dominic Pajak on the [TensorFlow blog](https://medium.com/tensorflow/how-to-get-started-with-machine-learning-on-arduino-7daf95b4157).***
+***This post was originally published by Sandeep Mistry and Dominic Pajak on the [TensorFlow blog](https://medium.com/tensorflow/how-to-get-started-with-machine-learning-on-arduino-7daf95b4157) and uses the Arduino [Nano 33 BLE Sense Rev2](https://store.arduino.cc/products/nano-33-ble-sense-rev2).
+This revision of the tutorial is adapted to the [Arduino Nano 33 BLE Rev2](store.arduino.cc/products/nano-33-ble-rev2) which comes without a microphone and therefore leaves out the speech recognition.***

 ## Introduction

 ***Important notice!
 The [TensorFlow Lite Micro Library](https://github.com/tensorflow/tflite-micro-arduino-examples) is no longer available in the Arduino Library Manager.
 This library will need to be manually downloaded and included in your IDE.***

-[Arduino](https://www.arduino.cc/) is on a mission to make machine learning simple enough for anyone to use.
-We’ve been working with the TensorFlow Lite team over the past few months and are excited to show you what we’ve been up to together: bringing TensorFlow Lite Micro to the [Arduino Nano 33 BLE Sense Rev2](/hardware/nano-33-ble-sense-rev2).
+[Arduino®](https://www.arduino.cc/) is on a mission to make machine learning simple enough for anyone to use.
+We’ve been working with the TensorFlow Lite team over the past few months and are excited to show you what we’ve been up to together: bringing TensorFlow Lite Micro to the [Arduino Nano 33 BLE Rev2](/hardware/nano-33-ble-rev2).
 In this article, we’ll show you how to install and run several new [TensorFlow Lite Micro](https://www.tensorflow.org/lite/microcontrollers/overview) examples that are now available in the [Arduino Library Manager](https://www.arduino.cc/en/guide/libraries).

 The first tutorial below shows you how to install a neural network on your Arduino board to recognize simple voice commands.